 Replace yourwebsitehere.com with your website domain name.
 For example, for my case, I will use http://hostingpinglun.com/wp-login/

-Once you have entered your credentials, you will be logged into WordPress CMS, and you can proceed just like you used to in your other WordPress websites.
+Once you have entered your credentials, you will be logged into WordPress CMS, and you can proceed just like you do in your other WordPress websites.

-After registering a domain with Bluehost or any other registrar, it typically takes a short amount of time for the domain to show up.
+After registering a domain with Bluehost or any other registrar, it usually takes just a little while for the domain to show up.
 This is because it’s a new registration.
-That is different from updating a domain, such as changing the Name servers, which can take up to 72 hours to propagate.

-In case you have followed all the steps above correctly but whenever you type in your WordPress website domain in the browser, it is not loading, or the browser is returning an error related message to DNS; follow the steps outlined below for troubleshooting.
+If you have followed all the steps above correctly but your WordPress domain it is not loading or the browser is returning an error message, follow the troubleshooting steps below:

-You need to go back to the Domain Management page and update the Nameservers to match those sent to your email during the domain registration process.
-Details of the Nameservers to use are in the email with the subject line title “操作完成“.
+Go back to the Domain Management page and update the Nameservers to match those sent to your email during the domain registration process.
+Details of the Nameservers are in the email with the subject line title “操作完成.”

-Once you are on the Domain Management page, Click “Name Servers“, and a pop up window will open with options to put new name servers.
+Once you are on the Domain Management page, Click “Name Servers,” and a pop-up window will open.
+This window offers options for new name servers.